joegonsalves99/Excel-Ecommerce-Dashboard/README.md

 # Excel-Ecommerce-Dashboard
 This project is an Excel dashboard analyzing e-commerce sales trends and customer behavior using PivotTables, charts, and slicers.
 The dashboard provides insights into revenue performance, customer satisfaction, and purchasing patterns.
+This is a practice project based on a tutorial.

 ## Tools Used
 - Microsoft Excel